 The University of Newcastle (UoN), informally known as Newcastle University, is an Australian public university established in 1965.
 It has a primary campus in Callaghan, a suburb of Newcastle, New South Wales.

 - Applications Deadline: Closed

-- Course Level: award is available to pursue a PhD programme.
+- Course Level: Scholarship is available to pursue a PhD programme.